 3. Begin painting siding with a brush and vinyl siding painting.
 This actually took longer than I anticipated because of all the bumps.
 The reason I used this paint, is because I had it from touching up deck stain spots from previous owners of my real house.

-Optional: Once I had put the cream vinyl siding paint (a slightly cheaper version of the paint listed above) on the little tikes playhouse, I realized that I would need two coats to really make it look okay.
-I DID NOT want to have to do that since it did take me longer than I anticipated for the first coat.
+Once I had put the cream vinyl siding paint, I realized that I would need two coats to really make it look okay.
+I did not want to have to do that since it did take me longer than I anticipated for the first coat.

 As you can see in the picture below, it would have been okay to leave with one coat, but it definitely needed something else.